synchronal/pages/README.md

 Pages has been used for testing multiple applications over the past 2+ years without much need for API changes.

+This library is tested against the latest 3 major versions of Elixir.

 ## Quick Overview